 According to Sherrie Kitto, a loan officer at Cornerstone Home Lending, Inc, one of the big differences this time around is the type of mortgage financing available.
 “Mortgage qualification standards were much less stringent before the meltdown.”
 Back then a borrower with a 600-credit score could purchase a home with no money down on a stated income loan.
 Almost always, these loans were structured as a 2 or 3-year Adjustable Rate Mortgage (ARM) with a 2 or 3-year prepayment penalty.
 This wasn’t an issue when we were seeing rapid home value appreciation.
 It only became an issue when the Alt-A (sub-prime) lenders shut down almost overnight.
 There was still a large home inventory, but the pool of qualified buyers was drastically cut therefore pushing prices (home values) down.
 The real trouble started when all of the ARM loans reached their adjustable period and rates increased.
 Homeowners were in a position where they had negative equity and could not refinance out of their high payments.
 This, along with unemployment, was what caused the unusually high foreclosure rates we saw after the bubble burst.

-Will we see the market drop in Bozeman anytime soon like we did in 2008?
+Will we see the market drop in Bozeman anytime soon?
 Most real estate professionals agree, no we won’t.
 The market is no longer built on high-risk loans but on qualified buyers rather than artificial demand from unqualified buyers.
 While we most likely won’t see a drop, we will eventually see a flattening or correcting of the market.
 Inventory remains low, with a lot of home buyers.
 Bozeman continues to grow, evident by MSU enrollment and the US Census showing our population increasing faster each year.
-It’s easy to understand the concern about the bottom falling out, however, there is no actual evidence to support this.
+It’s easy to understand the concern about the market's bottom falling out, however, there is no actual evidence to support this.
 Interest rates are stable, buyer demand is high and inventory is low.
 The market will eventually see a decline as all financial markets do, but it doesn’t appear to be in Bozeman’s immediate future.

-One thing to note, according to Jim Applebee, a real estate agent at our office, as we begin 2018 we are seeing a severe shortage of building lots which are pushing available lot costs higher and will cause a steep jump in home prices that cannot continue long-term.
+According to Jim Applebee, a real estate agent at our office, as we begin 2018 we are seeing a severe shortage of building lots which are pushing available lot costs higher and will cause a steep jump in home prices that cannot continue long-term.
 As we see new neighborhoods begin and grow it will increase the supply of lots and stabilize lot prices, but that will probably take a couple years.

 This time around, from a local level, there are limited options to impact the current growth cycle as pointed out by Amber.
 Zoning laws could be amended to restrict the future development in the Gallatin Valley which could prevent an oversupply of homes.
 There are other areas in the west that have done this through an Urban Growth Boundary which act to artificially limit the growth.
 It seems that Bozeman will continue to become more of a metropolis with developing suburbs surrounding it.